frictionlessdata/frictionless-py/docs/validating-data.md

 inquiry.to_yaml('tmp/capital.inquiry.yaml')
 ```

 Tasks in the Inquiry accept the same arguments written in camelCase as the corresponding `validate` functions have.
-As usual, let' run validation:
+As usual, let's run validation:

 ```python
 ! frictionless validate tmp/capital.inquiry.yaml
 ```

-At first sight, it's no clear why such a construct exists but when your validation workflow gets complex, the Inquiry can provide a lot of flexibility and power.
+At first sight, it's not clear why such a construct exists but when your validation workflow gets complex, the Inquiry can provide a lot of flexibility and power.
 Last but not least, the Inquiry will use multiprocessing if there are more than 1 task provided.

 ### Validating Table